Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Spawning Behavior

-The male establishes a territory — usually around a flat rock or in a cave — and intensifies his dark coloration to attract females.
+The male establishes a territory.
+Around a flat rock or in a cave.
+And intensifies his dark coloration to attract females.
 Courtship involves vigorous displays, body shaking, and sometimes outright chasing.
 When a female is receptive, she follows the male to his chosen spawning site.

 Mouthbrooding & Fry Care